Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Experiment Design

 \subsection{Evaluation Metrics}

 For effectiveness, we measure the success rate to find a triggering input for selected seed inputs.
 In terms of efficiency, we measure the average time and model queries it takes to find a triggering input for each seed input.
-All of them are commonly used by previous studies~\cite{diffchaser,simpleattack,deepxplore,tensorfuzz}.
-Their detailed meanings are explained as follows.
+All of them are commonly used by related studies~\cite{diffchaser,simpleattack,deepxplore,tensorfuzz}.
+Their details are explained as follows.